The 20 Best Pulmonary Alveolar Proteinosis Doctors in Japan

 Tokyo, JP

-Toshio Ichiwata practices in Tokyo, Japan.
+Toshio Ichiwata practices practicing medicine in Tokyo, Japan.
 Mr. Ichiwata is rated as an Elite expert by MediFind in the treatment of Pulmonary Alveolar Proteinosis.
-His top areas of expertise are Pulmonary Alveolar Proteinosis, Acute Interstitial Pneumonia, and Interstitial Lung Disease.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Pulmonary Alveolar Proteinosis, Acute Interstitial Pneumonia, and Interstitial Lung Disease.

 Elite in Pulmonary Alveolar Proteinosis